broadinstitute/jedi-public/jedi/long_file/config_processing/README.md

 - Field Config: specifies mapping between file types, the field names in those files (eg: Age), and filters/regexes to apply to extracted values
 - Time Config (optional): provides mapping between ids and time periods of interest

 At least a code config or a field config needs to be provided to specify a valid set of long files.
 Any combination meeting that minimum criteria is valid.
 The following subsections detail the columns and corresponding extraction behavior of each of these config files.

-Sample config files can be found at [test_data/configs](https://github.com/broadinstitute/ml_partners_rpdr/tree/ps_custom_long_consolidate/test_data/configs).
-It should be noted that these files can be in either `.csv` or `.tsv` format.

 ### Code Config
 The code config maps covariate names to diagnostic codes.
 A sample code config could look like: